 - Working with businesses in the UK to develop awareness of the challenges their employees, potential employees and volunteers may face while living and working with BPD;

-- Provide signposting to other services which may be of use.
+- Providing signposting to other services or organisations which we feel may be of use to you.